Why This Matters

 Laura Mulvey

-- Founded feminist film theory, using psychoanalysis to expose how cinematic pleasure is structured around patriarchal power dynamics
+- Founded feminist film theory, using Freudian and Lacanian psychoanalysis to expose how cinematic pleasure is structured around scopophilia (pleasure in looking) and patriarchal power dynamics

-- Called for alternative cinema that disrupts conventional pleasure, empowers female perspectives, and makes viewers aware of how they're being positioned
+- Called for alternative cinema that disrupts conventional visual pleasure, empowers female perspectives, and makes viewers conscious of how they're being positioned by the camera

 Walter Benjamin

-- Analyzed mechanical reproduction's impact—argued that photography and film destroy art's "aura" (its unique presence in time and space), democratizing access but changing art's social function
+- Analyzed mechanical reproduction's impact: argued that photography and film destroy art's "aura" (its unique, unreproducible presence in a specific time and place), democratizing access but fundamentally changing art's social function

-- Explored film's political potential, believing cinema could mobilize masses and transform consciousness in ways traditional art could not
+- Explored film's political potential, believing cinema could mobilize masses and transform political consciousness in ways traditional art could not.
+He saw this as a double-edged sword: the same power could serve fascism or revolution

 Auteurism and the French New Wave